maquanyi/harbour/README.md

 ## How it works
 As a proxy, harbour stands between user and container engine.
 When receives command from user, harbour identify and dispatch it to corresponding container engine in backend, such as docker or rkt.

+## Current Status
+Until now, harbour can work as a proxy for docker daemon, support for rkt is already under way.

 ## Try it out

 ### Build